bednarzk/power-outages-analysis/README.md

 CAUSE.CATEGORY.DETAIL:

-Many of the detailed categories are repetitive that are being counted separately due to manual errors.
+Many of the detailed categories are repetitive and are being counted separately due to manual entry errors.
 I wanted to combine as many of the same categories as possible.
 I stripped all the categories to remove whitespace causing some of them to be counted separately (ex.
 'Coal' and ' Coal').
 I bucketed 'thunderstorm; islanding' into 'thunderstorm', 'snow/ice storm' and 'hailstorm' into 'winter storm', 'wind' and 'wind storm' into 'heavy wind', 'wind/rain' into 'storm', and 'snow/ice' into 'winter'.

 POP_URBAN and POP_UC:

 The original data includes values for the state's population and also percentages of urban population in that state, but not the total number of people in urban areas.
 I created a column POP_URBAN, the total number of people in urban areas in the state, by multiplying the POPULATION and POPPCT_URBAN (% of urban population in the state).
 Similarly, there is a variable for the percentage of people living in urban clusters per state, but not the total number of people living in urban clusters.
 I created variable POP_UC, the total number of people living in urban clusters in the state, by multiplying the POPULATION and POPPCT_UC variables.

-Here are the first 10 rows and first 11 columns.
+Here are the first 10 rows and first 11 columns of the cleaned data.

 |   OBS |   YEAR |   MONTH | U.S._STATE   | POSTAL.CODE   | NERC.REGION   | CLIMATE.REGION     |   ANOMALY.LEVEL | CLIMATE.CATEGORY   | CAUSE.CATEGORY     | CAUSE.CATEGORY.DETAIL   |
 |------:|-------:|--------:|:-------------|:--------------|:--------------|:-------------------|----------------:|:-------------------|:-------------------|:------------------------|